guard/guard/README.md

 ignore %r{^ignored/path/}, /public/
 ```

-To _replace_ to default ignored files and directories, use the `ignore!` method:
+To _replace_ any existing ignored files and directories, use the `ignore!` method:

 ```ruby
 ignore! /data/